fungenomics/CoRAL/README.md

 <details>
   <summary>Exercise</summary>
   Change the number of folds or remove a method from the config file.
-How does the dryrun output change?
+How does the dry run output change?
 </details>

 **3. Run the pipeline**

-Now that you've made sure that the dryrun works you are ready to run the benchmarkig pipeline!
+Now that you've made sure that the dry run works you are ready to run the benchmarkig pipeline!
 Remove the `-n` flag from your script:

 ```bash
 # run benchmarking pipeline
 apptainer exec --contain --cleanenv --pwd "$PWD" $image snakemake -s ${snakefile} --configfile ${config} --cores 1 --rerun-incomplete --keep-going
 ```

 Another important flag is `--cores`.
 This parameter lets you parallelize the pipeline.
-If you `--cores 5`, 5 steps will be run in paralell instead of 1.
-Make sure the number of cores match the SLURM (or other scheduler) parameters in your run script if you are submitting the job for optimal use of resources.
+If you add `--cores 5`, 5 steps will be run in paralell instead of 1.
+Make sure the number of cores match the slurm (or other scheduler) parameters in your run script if you are submitting the job for optimal use of resources.

 <details>
   <summary>Exercise</summary>